djangodeployment/django-deployment-book/09-recovery1.rst

 GB will be stored a total of eight times.
 So this means that each GB of data, or eight GB of backup storage, will cost $0.48 per year.

 There are also charges for downloading.
-If you download the backups once a month in order to save them to an offline disk, this will cost an additional $0.05 per month, which amounts to $0.60 per year.
-If you also consider two additional downloads per year for recovery testing, that's another $0.10.
-So the total so far is $1.18 per GB per year.
-For a Django installation with 10 GB of data, this will be $11.80 per year.
-For 30 GB of data, it will be $35.40 per year.
-While it is not much, if you maintain many Django installations it can add up, so you must make sure you take the cost into account when you offer a support contract to the customer, and you must also make sure the customer understands that backup costs can be higher than the costs for virtual machines.
+Backblaze charges $0.05 per GB for each download.
+If you download the backups twice a year for recovery testing, that's $0.10.
+So the total so far is $0.58 per GB per year.
+For a Django installation with 10 GB of data, this will be $5.80 per year.
+For 30 GB of data, it will be $17.40 per year.
+While it is not much, if you maintain many Django installations it can add up, so you must make sure you take the cost into account when you offer a support contract to the customer.

+If you download the backups once a month in order to save them to an offline disk, this will cost an additional $0.05 per month, which amounts to $0.60 per year, so this doubles online storage costs.
+In the scheme I explain in the next chapter, we take offline backups directly from the server, not from the online backups, so you don't have this cost.
+However, it's perfectly valid to backup the backups instead, and sometimes it's preferable; if you do it this way, don't forget to take the download cost into account.

 If you use external disks for offline backups, you need two disks, and each disk must have a capacity of all the data of all your installations combined.
-They must be external USB rotating (i.e. not SSD) disks.
+They must be rotating disks (i.e. not SSD), preferably portable USB ones.
 You may also be able to use SATA disks with a SATA-to-USB adapter; however, one of the advantages of USB disks is that it's much easier to label them by attaching a sticker (SATA disks have very little space available for attaching a sticker, unless you cover their original label, which you don't want).
 You might want to use small (2.5-inch) disks, which are much easier to carry.
 In any case, in this book we deal with deployments on a single server, so these are probably small and a 1 TB disk is likely enough for all your deployments.
 Two such external disks cost around $100.
 They might live for five years, but I prefer to be more conservative and assume they'll last for a maximum of two years; your backup schemes, your customers, and your business in general will have changed enough by then.
-So the total cost of backup (assuming it all fits in a 1 TB disk) is $50 per year plus $1.20 per GB per year.
+So the total cost of backup (assuming it all fits in a 1 TB disk) is $50 per year plus
+$0.58 per GB per year.

 Setting up backup storage
 -------------------------